Witness Post: Apotheosis of Big Floyd

 Millions have seen the vivid video recordings that captured Big Floyd’s final 8 minutes, 46 seconds and his final moments as a living Black man.
 Rev. Sharpton recalled George’s request, “You called for mama.
 We’re going to lay your body next to hers.
 But I know mama’s already embraced you, George.
 You fought a good fight.
 You kept the faith.
 You finished your course.
 Go on and get your rest now.
 Go on and see mama now.
 We’re going to fight on.”

 Other speakers at the funeral made references to scriptures: Rep. Jackson Lee likened Floyd to the Biblical figures of Jesus and the prophet Isaiah.
-“We know that centuries ago, they took a man, wicked men, put him on the cross.
+“We know that centuries ago, they took a man, with wicked men, put him on the cross.
 (They) did not understand that though they were intending wickedness, that out of much intention of wickedness came goodness,” said Rep Lee.
 “Your loved one, George Floyd, this secular world failed in its duty to intervene, failed in its duty to act, and failed in its duty to aid.
 But George Floyd answered the question in death when it was asked in Isaiah, ‘Who should I send?’
 Oh, God have mercy on us.
 There was a tall man by the name of Big Floyd who stood up and said ‘send me.'”

 Once again the biblical references seem apt and clear.